FluffiestFloof/lambda-players-plyadminsystem/README.md

-# LambdaPlayers - Player Administration System
+# Lambda Players - Player Administration System

 An $\color{white}\textsf{unofficial}$ addon for Lambda Players that adds the ability for server admins to administrate Lambdas using the scoreboard / chat commands.